lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In No-ACK mode, there is no feedback communication from the fragment receiver to the fragment sender.
 The sender just transmits all the SCHC Fragments blindly.

-SCHC ACK or SCHC ACK REQ MUST NOT be sent, and MUST be ignored if received.
+SCHC ACK or SCHC ACK REQ MUST NOT be sent.
 SCHC Sender-Abort MAY be sent.
 SCHC Receiver-Abort MUST NOT be sent.

 Windowing is not used.
 Therefore, the W field MUST NOT be present.